williamscollege/canvas_williams_mods/README.md

 * Display All: Increase height dynamically to prevent zoomed page from being inappropriately cut off
 * Resolution: Set width to 900px to ensure magnification occurs in our wired classrooms
 * Exit: Easily return to "normal mode" via "exit" button on left side of screen
+* Zoom main div; hide all other columns
 * Note: Hidden content remains in the document object model, but is hidden via CSS.
 This means the page still functions correctly
 * Note: The "Presenter View" hyperlink will appear on the right-side of all pages that contain the breadcrumbs navigation item
 * Works with: All browsers, including mobile browsers (held in horizontal mode)